-1. Develop a High School and Beyond Plan
+1. Develop a High School and Beyond Plan (HSBP)

-All students must build a HSBP that shows how they will meet state and local graduation requirements and prepare for what they want to do following high school.
+All students, with the help of educators and students' families, if possible, must build a HSBP that shows how they will meet state and local graduation requirements and prepare for what they want to do following high school.
 A student's HSBP, which starts no later than 8th grade, is annually revised by students throughout high school to adjust for changing interests and goals.